taketec/stream-sync/README.md

 Later on as i delved deeper into the world of web development, I really needed a good excuse to build a web app for learning web dev, so, I made this app.

-## Challenges
-- Managing video state with react player.
-The play/pause becomes out of state alot of the times.
-And it is very hard to exactly know where the video is and what its state is.
-This bug propagates through and leads to a buggy experience.

 ## Features i would love to implement later with time - (from most important to least)
 - Integrate a CDN for a video on demand service (VOD) so that users can upload and watch video streams OR stream video throught webtorrents (that would be cool)